lsq357/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 ```
 Neutral
 ```
+Instruction tuning has shown to improve zero-shot learning [Wei et al. (2022)](https://arxiv.org/pdf/2109.01652.pdf).
+Instruction tuning is essentially the concept of finetuning models on datasets described via instructions.
+Furthermore, [RLHF](https://arxiv.org/abs/1706.03741) (reinforcement learning from human feedback) has been adopted to scale instruction tuning wherein the model is aligned to better fit human preferences.
+This recent development powers models like ChatGPT.
+We will discuss all these approaches and methods in upcoming sections.

 Note that in the prompt above we didn't provide the model with any examples -- that's the zero-shot capabilities at work.
 When zero-shot doesn't work, it's recommended to provide demonstrations or examples in the prompt.
 Below we discuss the approach known as few-shot prompting.